 If you own your house you’ll need to decide what you’re going to do with it.
 Will you rent it out or sell it?
 If you’re going to sell you’ll need to put the wheels in motion early on.
 It can take months to sell and complete a house sale.
 If you’re going to rent it out you’ll probably want to instruct a letting agent to manage it.
 If you rent your home you’ll need to advise your letting agent of the date you’ll be moving out.

-Once you’ve decided where you’re going and when it’s time to start looking into flights.
+Once you’ve decided where you’re going and when it’s time to start looking into booking flights.
 It’s worth spending some time researching flights before booking.
-If you’re flexible with dates, times and airports, you’ll often be able to get a good deal and saving yourself some money.
+If you’re flexible with dates, times and airports, you’ll often be able to get good flight deals and saving yourself some money.
 We mainly used Skyscanner and Kayak to check for the best and cheapest flights.